molloy-lab/TREE-QMC/README.md

 [![install with bioconda](https://img.shields.io/badge/install%20with-bioconda-brightgreen.svg?style=flat)](http://bioconda.github.io/recipes/tree-qmc/README.html)

 TREE-QMC is a quartet-based method for estimating species trees directly from gene trees or characters, like the popular methods [ASTRAL](https://doi.org/10.1186/s12859-018-2129-y) and [Weighted ASTRAL/ASTER](https://doi.org/10.1093/molbev/msac215).

-However, TREE-QMC uses a different algorithmic approach than ASTRAL/ASTER.
-To learn more about the TREE-QMC algorithm, check out [Han & Molloy, *Genome Res*, 2023](http:doi.org/10.1101/gr.277629.122).
-It also has some convenient features.
+However, TREE-QMC uses a different algorithmic approach than ASTRAL/ASTER, based on the Quartet Max Cut (QMC) framework of Snir and Rao.

+To learn more about the TREE-QMC and weighted TREE-QMC, check out [Han & Molloy, *Genome Res*, 2023](http:doi.org/10.1101/gr.277629.122) and [Han & Molloy, *bioRxiv*, 2024](https://doi.org/10.1101/2024.09.27.615467), respectively.

+TREE-QMC also implements some convenient features:
++ TREE-QMC allows multi-labeled trees (i.e., MUL-trees) as input.
-+ It can be used to estimate a species tree from **low-homoplasy characters**, i.e., it can be run in `bp` mode described in [Springer et al., *J Heredity*, 2020](https://doi.org/10.1093/jhered/esz076) and [Molloy, Gatesy & Springer, *Syst Biol*, 2022](https://doi.org/10.1093/sysbio/syab086).
-The characters need **not** be bialleic.
++ TREE-QMC allows character data as input; in particular, it can be used to estimate species trees under the neutral Wright-Fisher model with MLE branch lengths, referred to as `bp` mode in [Springer et al., *J Heredity*, 2020](https://doi.org/10.1093/jhered/esz076) and [Molloy, Gatesy & Springer, *Syst Biol*, 2022](https://doi.org/10.1093/sysbio/syab086).
+Although species trees can also be constructed from multi-state characters we do not make guarantees about performance.
-+ It can be used for computing **Partitioned Coalescence Support (PCS)**, described by [Gatesy et al., *Mol Phy Evol*, 2019](https://doi.org/10.1016/j.ympev.2019.106539).
++ TREE-QMC computes **Partitioned Coalescence Support (PCS)**, specifically Quartet Quadrapartition Support (QQS) values, around a focal branch, as described by [Gatesy et al., *Mol Phy Evol*, 2019](https://doi.org/10.1016/j.ympev.2019.106539).

 Tutorials
 --------